 State Trooper Duties & Responsibilities

-In addition to meeting these responsibilities at the state level, troopers also sometimes provide support and assistance to local law enforcement units by:
+In addition to meeting these responsibilities at the state level, troopers also sometimes provide support and assistance to local law enforcement units.
+These duties may include:

-- Patrolling assigned neighborhoods and areas, often when trouble is suspected there.
+- Patrol assigned neighborhoods and areas when trouble is suspected.

-- Monitoring and controlling traffic, usually on state-owned highways and federal interstates.
+- Monitor and control traffic, usually on state-owned highways and federal interstates.

-- Assisting in crime scene investigation, including gathering and securing evidence, monitoring suspects, and searching buildings and vehicles.
+- Assist in crime scene investigation, gather and secure evidence, monitor suspects, and search buildings and vehicles.

-- Making arrests and memorializing the events and details in written reports.
+- Make arrests and record the events and details in written reports.

 State Trooper Salary

 Pay can depend to some extent on a state's fiscal health.
 These figures are national averages.
-Additional skills, such as speaking multiple languages, can put you at the top of your pay grade.
+Additional skills, such as speaking multiple languages, can put a state trooper at the top of the pay grade.